ChampionSamay1644/custom_yolo/docs/en/guides/queue-management.md

     allowfullscreen>
   </iframe>
   <br>
-  <strong>Watch:</strong> How to Implement Queue Management with Ultralytics YOLO11 | Airport and Metro Station
+  <strong>Watch:</strong> How to Implement Queue Management with numa_ultralytics YOLO11 | Airport and Metro Station
 </p>

 ## Advantages of Queue Management?